-Altogether, the Behind the Scenes tour takes 4.5 to 5 hours.
-As with the regular night tour, you have the choice of the two evening ferries to take you back to Pier 33.
+When you're ready to leave, you have the choice of any of the afternoon ferries to take you back to Pier 33.

-Senior 62+: $83.75
+Senior 62+: $94.25

 The tickets for the Behind the Scenes tour sell out almost as fast as the night tour, and during the summer are usually sold out a couple of months in advance, so book them as soon as you know your travel dates.

 Winter is easier; you can probably get tickets a month in advance.

 Behind the Scenes sold out?
 Unfortunately, there's no way to get tickets for this tour when they are sold out, other than checking for cancelations on the cityexperiences.com website.

 So far, I haven't found them combined with other tours in packages.

 Once I had an extra ticket for this tour and arranged to sell it to someone at Alcatraz Landing who wanted a ticket for that day.
 The arrangements were made through the ticket office on Pier 33, so ask at the ticket booth if any tickets are available.
 It's a long shot, but you might get lucky!